 Common Wombat Profiles

 There are a number of ways Minibus, or Mini, likes to spend her day.
 You will often find her renovating her burrows through the sandpit, chilling out under the guava tree in the shade, or having cuddles with her carers ...
 Oh, what a life!

 By far her favourite activity is going out on her daily walk.
 Whether she ventures around the entire zoo or 20 metres down the path to her favourite grazing area, she has to get out and about on her little adventures.
 One of the things that makes Mini so dear to us is the story behind her start to life.
 Upon hearing the name 'Minibus', most people look straight to her well rounded stomach for the inspiration behind her name.
 The name, however, is rather a sad tribute to her mum.
 Unfortunately Mini's mum was hit and killed by a minibus when she was crossing the road.

 If it were not for a good samaritan who took the time to check her mother's pouch, Mini would not be with us.
 Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum herself!
 It just goes to show what a little extra care and attention towards our native wildlife can produce.

 Age: 5 Years (DOB 19/1/2010)

-Wendy is bursting with character she certainly takes on the sweet nature of her mother, Minibus, the cheeky antics of Tonka,her father.
+Wendy is bursting with character.
+She certainly takes on the sweet nature of her mother, Minibus, the cheeky antics of Tonka,her father.
 She is the youngest of all our female wombats, and you can catch her taste-testing all sorts of objects, whether they are edible or not.
-You can usually find her lounging around in her air conditioned den or running around playing games with herself and rolling around in the sand, how cute is that?!
+Usually you find her lounging around in her air conditioned den or running around playing games with herself, rolling around in the sand.
+How cute is that?!